run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 The Run:ai control plane requires a domain name (FQDN).
 You must supply a domain name as well as a trusted certificate for that domain.

-* When installing the first Run:ai cluster on the same Kubernetes cluster as the control plane.
-The Run:ai cluster URL will be the same as the control-plane URL.
+* When installing the first Run:ai cluster on the same Kubernetes cluster as the control plane, the Run:ai cluster URL will be the same as the control-plane URL.
 * When installing the Run:ai cluster on a separate Kubernetes cluster, follow the Run:ai [domain name](../../cluster-setup/cluster-prerequisites.md#domain-name) requirements.

 ## Installer Machine